dotnet/machinelearning/docs/specs/mlnet-database-loader/mlnet-database-loader-specs.md

     See [related issue](https://github.com/dotnet/machinelearning-samples/issues/507)

+- **Support for remote/network connection and internal connection within the RDBMS server**: The Database loader should not only support remote/network connection to the RDBMS server but also support from C# running within the RDBMS server such as [SQL Server CLR integration](https://docs.microsoft.com/en-us/sql/relational-databases/clr-integration/clr-integration-overview?view=sql-server-2017), [Oracle Database Extensions for .NET](https://docs.oracle.com/cd/B19306_01/win.102/b14306/intro.htm), etc.  Scenarios:

+    1. Training-machine-ML.NET-code <--network--> Remote database-in-RDBMS-server

+    2. RDBMS-server running database and .NET code using ML.NET code

 - **Implementation as a separate NuGet package**: Since the implementation of this feature uses the primitives in System.Data, therefore this feature should be available as a separate NuGet package so that ML.NET core packages don't depend on System.Data.

 - **Support for sparse data**: The database loader should support sparse data, at least up to the maximum number of columns in SQL Server (1,024 columns per nonwide table, 30,000 columns per wide table or 4,096 columns per SELECT statement).